 Shaykh Ibn Ata'illah al-Iskandari & Shaykh 'Abdullah Gangohi

-Shaykh Ibn ‘Ata’illah (d.
-1309) lived in Egypt during the reign of the Mamluks.
-Originally from Alexandria, he moved to Cairo, where his professional life involved teaching Sacred Law in various institutions including the al-Azhar Mosque.
+Shaykh Ibn ‘Ata’illah al-Iskandari (d.
+709/1309) lived in Egypt during the reign of the Mamluks.
+Originally from Alexandria, he moved to Cairo, where his professional life involved teaching Sacred Law in various institutions including the Al-Azhar Mosque.
 He also led a concurrent existence as a Master for disciples of Islamic spirituality.
-The Hikam is his principal work, one that has attracted universal Muslim approval from his own time up to the present day.
+The Hikam is his principal work, one that has attracted universal approval from his own time up to the present day.

 Shaykh ‘Abdullah Gangohi (d.
-1921) was a teacher in various Islamic schools in the Indian subcontinent, during an era of great academic and spiritual achievement in the region.
-His main area of expertise was Arabic language, and some of his works have become part of the core syllabus in numerous schools of Islamic studies.
-He took the Spiritual Path from the famous hadith scholar and Sufi Master Shaykh Khalil Ahmad Saharanpuri, who eventually made Gangohi a Master of the Path in his own right.
+1329/1921) was a teacher in various seminaries in the Indian Sub-Continent, during an era of great academic and spiritual achievement in the region.
+His main area of expertise was Arabic language, and some of his works have become part of the core syllabus in numerous seminaries.
+He took the spiritual path from the famous hadith scholar and sufi master Mawlana Khalil Ahmad Saharanpuri (d.
+1346/1927), who instructed him to write this commentary and eventually made him a master of the path in his own right.

 Victor Danner (d.
-1990) was an American academic noted for his translation of the Hikam.
+1410/1990) was an American academic noted for his beautiful translation of the Hikam.
 He taught various subjects, including Arabic Language, Classical Arabic Literature, and Sufism, at Indiana University.